IBM-Cloud/terraform-provider-ibm/website/docs/r/network_gateway_vlan_association.html.markdown

 Provide a resource to associate a VLAN with a network gateway.
 The VLANs can be disassociated or updated later to be bypassed or routed.

-For additional details, see the [IBM Cloud infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Gateway_Vlan).
+For additional details, see the [IBM Cloud Classic Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Gateway_Vlan).

 For more information about getting started, see the [IBM Virtual Router Appliance docs](https://cloud.ibm.com/docs/infrastructure/virtual-router-appliance/getting-started.html#getting-started).